aws/aws-sdk-php/src/Script/Composer/README.md

 [documentation](https://docs.aws.amazon.com/aws-sdk-php/v3/api/index.html).
 Run `composer install` or `composer update` to start service removal.

+**NOTE:** S3, Kms, SSO and Sts are used by core SDK functionality and thus are unsafe for deletion.
+They are excluded from deletion in this script.
-**NOTE:** If you accidentally remove a service you'd like to keep, you will need to reinstall the SDK.
+If you accidentally remove a service you'd like to keep, you will need to reinstall the SDK.
 We suggest using `composer reinstall aws/aws-sdk-php`.